amandaklim/Trip-Planner-Project/README.md

 **Screenshots of our app are found on the last pages on this document

-**The following [template](https://www.w3schools.com/w3css/tryw3css_templates_parallax.htm ) and CSS files provided by w3schools was used to develop the UI and frontend.
+**The webpage [template](https://www.w3schools.com/w3css/tryw3css_templates_parallax.htm ) and CSS files provided by w3schools was used to develop the UI and frontend.

 ### Basic Architecture